Pastoral care is the love and care we show to every individual in our College community.

-This structure has been designed for optimum student interaction, and is based on solid objectives.
-A vital component of the process is the peer support which develops within each group.
-Senior students are given the opportunity to mentor younger students as well as model positive behaviour and attitude.
-It involves students helping other students in a caring environment.
+St Paul's has a Pastoral Care group structure which has been designed with student interaction at its heart.
+A vital component of this structure is the peer support which develops within each group.
+Peer support helps to nurture the social, emotional and spiritual wellbeing of each student.
+Senior students are given the opportunity to mentor younger students as well as model positive behaviour, attitudes and values.
+Pastoral Care time involves students helping other students in a caring environment.

 The Pastoral Care Coordinator (Year Coordinator for Years 7 and 12, House Coordinator for Years 8-11) is a vital link for parents in relation to their child's wellbeing.
 In addition, the Pastoral Care teacher is an integral part of the welfare team, forging open lines of communication and trust between students and parents.